Volunteers in Police Service (VIPS)

 Contact: Nicole Rogers, 425-556-2632 or firstname.lastname@example.org

 Redmond Police Explorers

-Redmond Police Explorers is a group of youth volunteers, ages 14-21, who are interested in the field of Law Enforcement.
+Our Explorer Post consists of a group of youth volunteers, ages 14-21, who are interested in the field of Law Enforcement.
 There is no residency requirement; current members hail from throughout King County.
-Explorers may aspire to become police officers while others are merely interested in learning about the profession while gathering community service hours.
+Some explorers may aspire to become police officers while others are merely interested in learning about the profession while gathering community service hours.
 They work city events such as Derby Days and Redmond Lights, assist the Department with large crime scenes by conducting evidence searches and controlling scene perimeters, and go on ride-alongs with patrol officers.

 The application process requires candidates to complete a written application and pass an interview.
 A thorough background check is conducted in which references and criminal history are evaluated.
 Explorers are required to have a minimum 2.0 grade point average, clean criminal history, and be willing to commit to one year of volunteering.